temidireDimowo/sportyBetRushArbitrage_Not_Proffitable/README.md

 # sportyBetRushArbitrage
-The aim of this project is to earn a profit trading on sportyBet Rush Arbitrage
+The aim of this project is to earn a profit trading on sportyBet Rush virtual game

 ## Official Game Description
 Rush is a tren-ball crash game.
 The game involves a car moving continuously in a city landscape before leaving.
 The game play is simple as follows: